RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ## Site Goals
 - Little Learner's Lab Logs is a website mainly meant for curious kids of all ages, where they can explore, create activity logs and also post fun science experiments that could even be performed at home.
 - It is also an useful site for busy parents, who wish that their children to learn new scientific concepts through simple fun experiments.
 - It is also a place for those passionate teachers who want to encourage their students to be motivated to learn science and be intuitive about the scientific concepts around them.
-All users who sign up and sign in, can access all the features of the website and can create, edit, and delete their posts.
+- All users who sign up and sign in, can access all the features of the website and can create, edit, and delete their posts.

 ## User Personas

 # Agile Methodology
 All functionality and development of this project will be managed through GitHub issues and projects.
 The initial conception was done using google sheets.
+The link can be found [here](docs/agile/epics_and_user_stories.xlsx).

 ## Epics and User Stories